Peacock chair: Symbol in popular culture

 With the popularization of photography, photographers employed wicker chairs as a prop seat for its sturdy, lightweight appearance.
 The peacock chair acquired a status symbol, with its thronelike appearance, favored for shoots with politicians, artists and celebrities.
 The 1967 Blair Stapp photograph of Huey P. Newton, founder of the Black Panther Party, sitting on the chair with a spear in one hand and a rifle in the other, became especially notable as a Black power movement icon.

-The peacock chair was also featured on the screen, like Morticia Addams' chair in the 1964 television series The Addams Family.
-The chair also appeared in film, like My Fair Lady (1964), Emmanuelle (1972) and Black Panther (2018).